Ejostol/Falling-Stands-/paper.md

 While the economic promises came up short, the idea of restoring the green archipelago seemingly was met.
 Japan’s timber market came to rely on pollution exports of less wealthy countries while maintaining their national forests.
 But the manufactured forests host a different environmental issue, under-cutting and over-forestation.
 Conversations around forestry’s lack of financial success has been framed as a personal failing, or blames the undercutting of the international market, largely ignoring the role of national reforestation efforts after World War II.[^30]

 <param ve-image
-       label="Rough and sanded Cryptomeria poles.
+       label="Cryptomeria trunks are covered in plastic while they are growing to produce smooth specialty timber products that are then polished.
 Image by authors, 2019." license="Image by authors, no permissions needed."
        url="https://github.com/Ejostol/Falling-Stands-/blob/main/DSC_0033.JPG?raw=true">